isabeldoctor/SensoryMusicExperience/README.md

 ## Prerequisites

-* Python 3.8 or higher installed on your system.
 * Processing software installed from Processing.org.
 * TunePad Account and download the JSON and music files Located in github Tunepad Folder
 * Processing Files downloaded from the Processing Folder